mattmc3/zephyr/README.md

 ## Plugins

-- autosuggestions - Fish-like autosuggestions for zsh
+- [autosuggestions] - Fish-like autosuggestions for zsh
-- \*colors - sets variables and add functions related to shell colors
+- clipboard - Handy cross-platform clipboard functions
-- confd - source conf.d like Fish
+- colors\* - Make terminal things more colorful
-- \*completions - load and initialize the built-in zsh completion system
+- completions\* - Load and initialize the built-in zsh completion system
+- confd - Source conf.d like Fish
-- \*directory - sets options and aliases related to the dirstack and directories
+- directory\* - Sets options and aliases related to the dirstack and directories
-- \*editor - override and fill in the gaps of the default keybinds
+- editor\* - Override and fill in the gaps of the default keybinds
-- \*environment - sets general shell options and defines environment variables
+- environment\* - Sets general shell options and defines environment variables
-- \*history - load and initilize the built-in zsh history system
+- history\* - Load and initilize the built-in zsh history system
-- \*history-substring-search - port of Fish history search (up arrow)
+- [history-substring-search]\* - Port of Fish history search (up arrow)
-- \*prompt - load and initialize the build-in zsh prompt system
+- prompt\* - Load and initialize the build-in zsh prompt system
+- [syntax-highlighting][fast-syntax-highlighting] - Fish shell like syntax highlighting for Zsh
-- \*utility - common shell utilities, aimed at making cross platform work less painful
+- utility\* - Common shell utilities, aimed at making cross platform work less painful
-- syntax-highlighting - Fish shell like syntax highlighting for Zsh
-- zfunctions - lazy load functions dir like Fish
+- zfunctions\* - Lazy load functions dir like Fish
+- [z] - Jump around.

 \* loaded by default